 How’s that for Merry Christmas?

 This is what can happen when vendors see your company as just another name and set of numbers on a spreadsheet.
 This is what can happen when someone working three floors down from you is managing POs without giving any thought to the person in charge of fulfilling them.

 The better your relationship becomes with key vendors, the more reliable they will be, and the better the pricing and terms you can negotiate.
-But if you go above and beyond to really get close to your vendors, they might share with you what your top competitors are doing, or new industry trends.
-They might invite you to test new products before they release to others, or maybe even give you exclusivity for a period of time in a territory or product.
+But if you go above and beyond to really get close to your vendors, they might share with you what your top competitors are doing or new industry trends.
+They might invite you to test new products before they release them to others, or maybe even give you exclusivity for a period of time in a territory or product.

 3. Your Key Customers

 Who are the high-volume, high-margin customers that really matter to your company?
 Who’s growing?
 Is there an opportunity for your business to grow with them?